tuket/web_hugo/content/notes/graphics/partial_custom_mip_levels.md

 glTexParameteri(GL_TEXTURE_2D, GL_TEXTURE_BASE_LEVEL, 0);
 ```

 If you find some textures look tilted, it could be that your texture rows are not 4-byte aligned for higher mips.
-Try if doing this fixes you problem:
+Try if doing this fixes your problem:

 ```c
 glPixelStorei(GL_UNPACK_ALIGNMENT, 1);